Subject areas:

 Award value

-The studentship covers:
+The Studentship covers:

-- Tuition fees at home level
+- Tuition fees: at the home level

-- Research costs: up to £1,000 per annum (pro-rata for part-time registration)
+- Research costs: up to £1,000 per annum, or pro-rata for PT registration

 Eligibility criteria